Banging Toolbox

 1. Know your brands.

-A good bike should be complemented by a good rack, and a well-known brand-leader is your key to being one step closer to ensuring that.
+A phenomenal bike should be complemented by a heavy-duty rack, and a well-known brand leader is your key to being one step closer to ensuring that.

 Some of the best names for indoor racks include Koova, for multi-racks; and Steadyrack and Hornit Clug for single ones.